axsk/ISOKANN.jl/docs/src/installation.md

 pkg> test ISOKANN
 ```

+(Although you may skip this on the first read, make sure to get acquainted with Julias package manager (Pkg) and learn about Pkg environments at some point: https://pkgdocs.julialang.org/v1/environments/)

 If you want the newest features you can instead install the newest version using `pkg> add https://github.com/axsk/ISOKANN.jl` instead.

 Note that this can take a while on the first run as Julia downloads and precompiles all dependencies.